L-M-P-J/lets-get-quizzical/README.md

 # Let's Get Quizzical

 Let's Get Quizzical is an interactive trivia pursuit-like application created using React and Firebase.
 This application stores all past games on the Firebase Realtime Database to allow users to replay old games.
+See it live [here.](https://lets-get-quizzical-trivia.netlify.app/)